 We reject your design when we find it online without being able to associate it with you.
 Even if your design should be marked as “public domain content” with a third-party provider, we need to reject it.
 This is because the usage rights and trademarks of third party providers are often unclear or not easily understood.
 We are also eager to avoid multiple publications.
 If you should indeed hold the rights to the design we rejected based on the reasons mentioned above, please do get in touch.

 Semi-transparent designs will result in poor digital direct printing quality on coloured products.
 Digital direct printing requires spraying a base-layer beneath the design in order to bring the colours out better.
 Semi-transparent designs would make this sub-layer visible and create an unpleasant grey fog.
 Try adding flecks of colour to the appropriate areas of your design.

 In order to avoid legal repercussions and severe punitive damage claims, we cannot accept designs showing registered word marks.
 On the online platform TMview you can check whether your idea is already registered as a word mark in the class relevant to our business (Nice 25 for clothing and shoes).

 Our Marketplace is a distinguished playground of ideas created by the community.
 This is what distinguishes us from other platforms specialising in photo prints.
 That’s why we can’t accept simple photo snapshots unless the image has been edited to reflect an artistic approach of sorts.
-Designs for smartphone cases are the exception here.
+Designs for smartphone cases and posters are the exception here.